-Ferrari’s Ferrari 599 GTB Fiorano is no longer in production, replaced by the
+Ferrari’s Ferrari 599 GTB Fiorano is no longer in production, replaced by the all-new F12 Berlinetta

 which is about to start deliveries in the coming months.
 However, despite being yesterday’s news, the 599 GTB is still a highly desirable exotic, and like most Ferraris it’s also a formidable track weapon.